Krushna Chandra Gajapati

-Krushna Chandra Gajapati KCIE (26 April 1892 – 25 May 1974), also known as Captain Maharaja Sri Sri Sri Krushna Chandra Gajapati Narayana Deba KCIE, was a key personality and regarded as the architect, founding father of an Independent Odia Language speaking state Odisha.
+Krushna Chandra Gajapati KCIE (26 April 1892 – 25 May 1974), also known as Captain Maharaja Sri Sri Sri Krushna Chandra Gajapati Narayana Deva KCIE, was one of the key figures in the creation of the Indian state of Odisha.
 He was a scion of Paralakhemundi Estate (then Ganjam district of Odisha and Srikakulam taluk of Andhrapradesh) and the owner of Delanga estate of Puri district of Odisha.
 His family belonged to the great Eastern Ganga Dynasty.
-He was the first Prime Minister of Orissa.
+He was the first Prime Minister of Odisha.
 The present-day Gajapati District of Odisha was named after him.

 Early life and education

 Krushna Chandra was born on 26 April 1892 to the Zamindar of Paralakhemundi, Goura Chandra Gajapati and his wife Radhamani Devi.

 He received his elementary education at the local Maharaja High School of Paralakhemundi and then went to Newington College in Madras for higher studies.
 During his studies in Madras, he lost his father.

 After the completion of his education he returned to Paralakhemundi and in the year 1913 married the princess of Kharsawan State.
 In the same year he succeeded as the next zamindar of his estate on 26 April 1913.